GNOME/gtk/docs/reference/gtk/running.md

 `gl-prefer-gl`
 : Prefer OpenGL over OpenGL ES.
 This was the default behavior before GTK 4.14.

-`vulkan-validate`
-: Load the Vulkan validation layer, if available

 `default-settings`
 : Force default values for xsettings